Instructions for Sponsoring Priest

 A recommendation from the CDC, sponsoring priest, and the governing body is sent to the diocesan Office of Formation and Transition Ministry (OFTM).
+Please see Step 5 on the Journey of Discernment page for more details on the submission.
 The sponsoring priest will be contacted by the OFTM to schedule an interview between the Bishop and the discerner.
 Both the sponsoring priest and a warden or other lay leader will be asked to attend the interview.
 The discerner will then be invited to begin diocesan discernment.

 - Background Check (approximately $200)

 The sponsoring priest’s job does not end with the beginning of diocesan discernment.
 Pastoral care to the discerner should continue through all phases of the process.

 After the DDY year is complete, the COM will require the sponsoring congregation’s governing body to review the DDY reports and re-affirm its support for the discerner by nominating them for postulancy.
 The nomination must be received before the “Next Steps” conference, where the COM considers advancement to postulancy.